Wahid-ul/Cancer-Genomics/README.md

 Ssgsea Analysis:
 Single Sample Geneset Enrichment Analysis The ssGSEA method is an extension of the GSEA method, working at the level of a single sample rather than a sample population as in the original GSEA application.
 The score derived from ssGSEA reflects the degree to which the input gene signature is coordinately up- or downregulated within a sample.
+ Create a ssgsea function

+Read the log2 normalized data into an object for further analysis

+zscore the ssgsea output for comparative analysis

+Heatmap plot for zscore

+Survival Analysis: